Real-4339/UDTP/Documentation/doc2.typ

 to create an application for it, which will be able to send and receive files and messages.

-The application i made is a CLI application, created on Linux, but it can be easily ported to Windows or MacOS, because i use only standard libraries, which are available on all platforms.
+The application is a CLI application, created on Linux, but it can be easily opened on Windows or MacOS, because was used only standard libraries, which are available on all platforms.

 An app is asynchronous, it can send and receive data at the same time.
-I dont use any `threads` or any `async` libraries, i use `selectors` library, which is a part of Python 3.4 and higher.
+I dont use any `threads` or any `async` libraries, only `selectors` library, which is a part of Python 3.4 and higher.

 For communication between apps, they have to know ip and ports of each